Bird Flu 2025 –Protect Your Backyard Flock – Protect Yourself

 Of the seventy confirmed or suspected human cases of bird flu since 2024 that have been reported by the CDC, over half contracted the virus by exposure to infected cows.
 Most of the remaining cases were on large scale poultry farms.
 But there have been cases of people getting sick from contact with their infected backyard flocks.
 The single reported avian flu death was a person over the age of 65 in Louisiana with underlying medical conditions.
 The Louisiana Department of Health has reported that the patient contracted bird flu after exposure to both wild birds and a backyard flock.
 We backyard flock folks need to be vigilant.
 All of us.

-Poultry infected with avian flu can spread the virus via their saliva, mucous, but the most likely source is their poop.
+Poultry infected with avian flu can spread the virus via their saliva and mucous, but the most likely source is their poop.
 Normal, healthy chickens poop indiscriminately and everywhere.
 Chickens sick and dying with avian flu probably have diarrhea.
 So, yes.
 Virus-laden poop will be everywhere.
 Consider every bird, every object, and every surface in your coop to be infected.
 The virus may also be present in moisture droplets and dust in the air.
 If you suspect your flock has avian flu but you have not yet had confirmation, observe your flock from only a distance.
 If it is absolutely necessary for you to enter your coop and have direct contact with your birds, you should wear personal protective equipment such as goggles, an N95 mask, and disposable clothing and boots.
 The CDC’s guidance for personal protective equipment for people working with animals is here.
 The seasonal flu vaccine is important for protecting you from seasonal flu, but it will not protect you from this epidemic strain of bird flu.
 If your flock is ultimately confirmed to be infected with HPAI, follow the guidance of the public official in charge of your incident.

 If you become sick within ten days of your chickens becoming ill, you should isolate at home—away from the other people in your household.
 Your doctor or clinic can help you get tested by your state or local department of health and will advise you about further monitoring and isolation.